tarekyounes123/store_todotask/DEPLOYMENT_INSTRUCTIONS.md

 9. **Laravel queue worker errors**:
    - For production on Render, the queue worker runs in a separate worker service as defined in render.yaml
-   - The supervisord configuration only runs PHP-FPM for the web service
    - Basic .env file is created from .env.example and application key is generated during build

+10. **HTTP port detection errors**:
+   - Fixed by using PHP CLI image instead of PHP FPM
+   - Removed supervisord configuration for web service
+   - Web service now uses Laravel's built-in server via `php artisan serve`

 ### Debugging